 - Basecamp founder and TED Speaker Jason Fried flat-out said that meetings are toxic.
 He “sees it as my top responsibility to protect our employees’ time and attention,” effectively canceling all meetings.

-Why we need better meetings
+Why we need effective team meetings

-These stories show that policies limiting meetings can positively impact our enjoyment, well-being, and productivity.
+These stories show that policies limiting team meetings can positively impact our enjoyment, well-being, and productivity.
 Even though we might believe that meetings are essential.